igormiktor/AVRTools/AVRToolsDocs/mainpage.md

 #### Minimal USART modules ####     {#MinUsart}

 This module provides a simple and minimal means of reading and writing from the USARTs available on the ATmega328 and ATmega2560.
-To employ this functionality, include the header file `USARTMinimal.h` and link against `USARTMinimal.cpp`.
+To employ this functionality, you must include the header file `USARTMinimal.h` and link against the file `USARTMinimal.cpp`.
-The principle functions for access the USARTs are:
+The principle functions for accessing the USARTs are:

 ~~~C
 void initUSART0( unsigned long baudRate );